metinbarut/mimik-distributed-edgeCloud-platform/index.md

 [please check our mDrive API to learn more …](https://app.swaggerhub.com/apis/mimik/mDrive/)

 #### mBeam microservice:
-mBeam shares the link of a content or file existing on an edge node with another edge node and/or service.
+mBeam shares the link of a content or file existing on an edge node with another edge node and/or service.mBeam is an opensource project that you can clone and use it.
+It also is a very simple and good example for developers who are new to mimik edge cloud computing platform.
+Here is the [link](https://github.com/mimikgit/mBeam) for mBeam repository.
 [please check our mBeam API to learn more …](https://app.swaggerhub.com/apis/mimik/mBeam/)

 ***